Anal sex: everything you’ve ever wanted to know

 Three recommendations for a pleasant anal sex intercourse

-For enjoy anal sex intercourse, the following are necessary (3):
+To enjoy anal sex, the following steps are necessary:

-Distension: the relaxation of the anal musculature and the anal sphincter.
-It's recommended to slowly introduce one finger or the tip of the penis or sex toy to open this part of your body smoothly and gradually (3).
+Distension: the relaxation of the anal muscles and the anal sphincter.
+It's recommended to slowly introduce one finger or the tip of the penis or sex toy to open this part of your body smoothly and gradually (5).

-The initial penetration must be slow to allow for anal musculature relaxation and to avoid anal fissures (3).
+The initial penetration must be slow to allow for the anal muscles to relax and to avoid anal fissures (5).

 Don't hesitate about condoms.
 The correct use of condoms is fundamental for a safe anal sex practice, just as much as the use of lube.
-Recent years have seen an expansion of different types of lube, some with analgesic effects that relieve pain during penetration and even lubes made of CBD oil—one of the main components of cannabis (9).
+Recent years have seen an expansion of different types of lube, including some that are flavored, and others with additives such as CBD oil—one of the main components of cannabis (6).

 Some final recommendations include lubing up your fingers before anal insertion and always avoid bringing your finger into contact with the mouth or vagina after anal play.
-If you are going to share your sex toys with other people, it's important to put condoms on them (6).
+If you are going to share your sex toys with other people, it's important to put new condoms on them between uses (7).

 Risks of anal sex practices

 The rectum and anus areas are sensitive and can become wounded during penetration, which can facilitate bleeding and the spreading of germs.
-The mucosa of the rectum has a remarkable absorption capacity, which can increase the spread of infections (5).
+The mucosa of the rectum is also at a higher risk for STI transmission than the vaginal mucosa (4).

 Besides HIV, anal sex can lead to the contagion of other STIs like gonorrhea, hepatitis (A, B and C), syphilis, and genital herpes—the two last caused by skin-on-skin contact.
 In addition to this, anal sex intercourse without condoms can spread parasites like Giardia, intestinal amoebae and E. Coli bacteria through stool remains.
-These can cause infections in the small intestine and usually have symptoms like diarrhea.
-(3, 5).
+These can cause infections in the small intestine and usually have symptoms like diarrhea (5, 4).

 HIV risk reduction